 This bilingual exhibit is set in the backdrop of an Oaxacan mountain village.
 Explore the daily life of the residents of Yalálag in the modern day.

 Yalálag: A Mountain Village in Mexico is a 1,854 sq ft bilingual exhibit set in the backdrop of an Oaxacan mountain village that shows the customs, daily life and heritage of the people of Yalálag in the modern day.
-The realistic environments of the house, La Restaurante, La Miscelanea, Huarachería, school, and market provide authentic opportunities for visitors to "step into" life in Yalálag, a culture that may be different from their own.
+The realistic environments of the house, La Restaurante, La Miscelanea, Huarachería, school, and market provide authentic opportunities for visitors to "step into" life in Yalálag, and experience a culture that may be different from their own.
 Real artifacts, artwork, and video collected by museum staff on multiple trips to Mexico featuring the people and places in Oaxaca provide visitors with an even deeper level of engagement and understanding.
 The exhibit speaks to all children and their families living in the diversity of the modern world.

 La miscelanea is a variety store located near the market with a wide assortments of products.
 Visitors can role play as customers and shopkeeper.

 Check out the village’s school and imagine what a typical school day is like for the children of Villa Hidalgo as you read, play, and explore.

 Head through the Zócalo, or town square, to the Huarachería Aquino.
 Use the tools provided to fashion your own pair of huaraches, a traditional sandal made by the residents of Yalálag.